Monarchy of the Netherlands: The monarch and the States-General

 A law, once passed, is formulated in such a way as to be decreed by the monarch.

 The final involvement of the monarch with the States is dissolution.
 Constitutionally, the government is empowered to dissolve either house of the states by royal decree.
 This means that a minister (usually the prime minister) makes the decision and the monarch countersigns.
 The signing of such a royal decree constitutionally implies new elections for the house in question and the formation of a new house within three months of dissolution.

 The constitution prescribes a number of cases in which one or more houses of the States are dissolved (particularly for changes to the constitution); this is always done by royal decree.
 In addition, traditionally a collapse of the government is followed by dissolution of the House of Representatives and general elections.
-Before World War II, before it became common to form new governments with each new parliament, it would happen from time to time that a Council of Ministers found itself suddenly facing a new and unfriendly parliament.
-When the inevitable clash came, it was an established political trick for the Prime Minister to attempt to resolve the problem by dissolving the parliament in name of the monarch in the hope that new elections brought a more favourable parliament (but it was also possible for the trick to backfire, in which case the new, equally hostile and far more angry parliament would suspend the budget to force the resignation of the government).
+Before World War II, before it became common to form new governments with each new parliament, it would happen from time to time that a council of ministers found itself suddenly facing a new and unfriendly parliament.
+When the inevitable clash came, it was an established political trick for the Prime Minister to attempt to resolve the problem by dissolving the parliament in the name of the monarch in the hope that new elections would bring a more favourable parliament (but it was also possible for the trick to backfire, in which case the new, equally hostile and far more angry parliament would suspend the budget to force the resignation of the government).

 Even though the monarch never speaks with members of the States-General formally, it was tradition until 1999 that the queen would invite the members of parliament a few times a year for informal talks about the general state of affairs in the country.
 These conversations were held in the strictest confidence due to ministerial responsibility.
-The tradition was suspended in 1999 though, after repeated incidents in which MPs divulged the contents of the conversations, despite agreeing not to (and embarrassing the Prime Minister in doing so).
-In 2009, an attempt was made to resume the tradition, this failed however when Arend Jan Boekestijn disclosed to the press contents of a private conversation he had with the Queen.
-Boekestinjin resigned shortly after being exposed as the source.
+The tradition was suspended in 1999, though, after repeated incidents in which MPs divulged the contents of the conversations, despite agreeing not to (and embarrassing the Prime Minister in doing so).
+In 2009, an attempt was made to resume the tradition; however, this failed when Arend Jan Boekestijn disclosed to the press contents of a private conversation he had with the Queen.
+Boekestijn resigned shortly after being exposed as the source.